Best practices

 - Feedback mechanism in place

-- Content pipeline established
+- Content pipeline and scheduling established

 - Domain settings and security configured